oasis-tcs/openc2-cn-apdev/cn-appdev-v1.0-cn01.md

 Use case development often uncovers unanticipted needs for additional functions or information types.
-The quantity of use cases needed for an AP varies with the coimplexity of the Actuator being profiled.
+The quantity of use cases needed for an AP varies with the complexity of the Actuator being profiled.

 ## 3.3 Develop Example Messages